Srikanteshwara Temple, Nanjangud

 The Nanjundeshwara Temple (also called Srikanteshwara Temple) is an ancient temple dedicated to Shiva in the Hindu pilgrimage town of Nanjanagudu in Karnataka, India.
-It is located on the right bank of the Kabini River, a tributary of the Kaveri River.
+It is located on the right bank of the Kapila River (also known as the Kabini River), a tributary of the Kaveri River, a tributary of the Kaveri River.
 Nanjanagudu is also known as The "Dakshina Kashi" or "Kashi of South".

 Nanju in Kannada means "to poison".
 The name Nanjundeshwara means the "God who Drank the Poison" (halāhala, a word that has its origins in the legend of the Great Churning of the Ocean of Milk); thus, the town got the name "Nanjanagudu" which means "the abode of the god Nanjundeshwara".

 The temple's Dodda Jaathre festival attracts thousands of devotees.
 The festivities in the fair include five colorful chariots pulled by devotees on a path called the ratha beedi.
+Another notable feature of the temple complex is a large stone Nandi (bull), approximately eight feet in height, installed by Dalavayi Vikramaraya in 1644.
 Parasurama Temple is near Nanjundeshwara Temple.

-The nine-storied, 120-foot-tall temple gopuram (gateway tower) and its extensive exterior was built by Devarajammanni, the queen of the Mysore king Krishnaraja Wadiyar III.
+The gopuram (gateway tower), 120 feet tall and built by Devarajammanni, wife of Krishnaraja Wadiyar III in 1845, the temple complex measures 385 feet by 160 feet, covering a total area of 50,000 square feet, making it one of the largest temples in Karnataka.
+Is described by various sources as having either seven or nine tiers in the Dravidian style.
+It is crowned by seven gold-plated kalashas, each approximately three metres tall.